-There are different types of 'commenting' that can be used in your interactions with young children:
+Different types of 'commenting' that can be during interactions:

 Labelling - Using nouns, verbs, and adjectives relating to what they are doing or looking at.
 "There's the helicopter."
-"He is jumping high."

 Exclamatory Words - These generate a strong emotional response.
 "Wow!" expresses amazement and surprise.
-"Ouch" denotes the experience of pain.
-"Hurrah" celebrates success or good news.
 "Phew" conveys relief.